Arles, Roman and Romanesque Monuments

 - The Church of Saint-Trophime: A beautiful example of Gothic architecture, this church features intricate stone carvings and a peaceful atmosphere.

 - The Place du Forum: This charming square is surrounded by ancient buildings and features a beautiful fountain.
+Many of the buildings surrounding the square inspired van Gogh’s paintings, making it a significant site for both history and art enthusiasts.

 Where to Eat